Year of the Elephant: Events

 When news of the advance of Abraha's army came, the Arab tribes of the Quraysh, Banu Kinanah, Banu Khuza'a and Banu Hudhayl united in defense of the Ka‘bah.
+However, this coalition was plagued by infighting and rival interests, with many other various tribes instead choosing to ally and submit with the intent of undermining their competitors.
 A man from the Himyarite Kingdom was sent by Abraha to advise them that Abraha only wished to demolish the Kaaba and if they resisted, they would be crushed.
-‘Abdul Muttalib told the Meccans to seek refuge in the hills while he with some leading members of the Quraysh remained within the precincts of the Ka‘bah.
+‘Abdul Muttalib, the grandfather of Muhammad, told the Meccans to seek refuge in the hills while he with some leading members of the Quraysh remained within the precincts of the Ka‘bah.
 Abraha sent a dispatch inviting Abdul-Muttalib to meet with Abraha and discuss matters.
 When Abdul-Muttalib left the meeting he was heard saying, "The Owner of this House is its Defender, and I am sure He will save it from the attack of the adversaries and will not dishonor the servants of His House."

 The reference to the story in Qur’an is rather short.
 According to Surah al-Fil, the next day [as Abraha prepared to enter the city], a dark cloud of small birds named 'Ababil' (أَبـابـيـل) appeared.
 The birds carried small rocks in their beaks, and bombarded the Ethiopian forces and smashed them like "eaten straw".
 However according to Muhammad Asad this surah does not describe birds literally carrying small rocks, he instead, referencing Al-Zamakhshari and Fakhr al-Din al-Razi translates the above mentioned verses as:

 According to Mohammad Asad, the words used in this verse, namely the "stones of sijjil", denote "a writing and, tropically, something that has been decreed [by God]".
 He further explains that this decree by God was a very sudden epidemic outbreak, which, according to Ibn Ishaq, caused fever (in arabic hasbah) and smallpox (arab. judari).
 This, as Asad concludes, points to the fact that the "stone hard blows of chastisement pre-ordained" were a very sudden virulent epidemic due to the fact that the word for fever "hasbah" primarily means "pelting [or smiting] with stones" in the famous arabic dictionary al-Qamous (القاموس) by Fairuzabadi.
 The word ta'ir can denote any "flying creature, whether bird or insect (Taj al-'Arus)".
+However, some scholars like Neal Robinson disagree with Asad method of translation and interpretation.

-Shia
+Shia view

-According to Hadith, in al-Kafi Volume one, Imam Ali was born in the 20th year of the Elephant and died in AH 40.
+According to a Hadith, in al-Kafi Volume one, Ali was born in the 20th year of the Elephant and died in AH 40.